fuxiaG/Information-Diffusion-Datasets/README.md

 # Datasets-for-Information-Diffusion-Tasks
-This is a repository of the datasets for the information diffusion tasks in our survey _A Survey of Datasets for Information Diffusion Tasks_.
-The paper can be downloaded [here](https://arxiv.org/abs/2407.05161).
-We will complete the detail information.
+This is a collection of datasets for information diffusion tasks for *A Survey of Datasets for Information Diffusion Tasks*.

-🚀 Welcome to follow and star!
-If you find any relevant materials that may be beneficial, feel free to contact us (fuxia_guo61@tju.edu.cn).